sanfordcb/HypnoSheep/README.md

 ## Usage

-> Some usage instructions
+> Visit the web site and create a new project to get started!

 ## Requirements

-- Node 0.10.x
+- Node 4.3.x
-- Redis 2.6.x
-- Postgresql 9.1.x
-- etc
-- etc
+- MongoDB 3.0.9

 ## Development